Angelica137/tarot-api/README.md

 ## Live API URL
 The API is accessible at: https://tarot-api-shar.onrender.com

-To try the endpoints in the live version you can use the accounts
+You will need to be logged in to access the endpoints.You can use the accounts
 - free_user@oracle.com
 - premium_user@oracle.com